qdm12/teamspeak-server-alpine/README.md

     ![](https://github.com/qdm12/teamspeak-server-alpine/blob/master/readme/client5.png?raw=true)

     You should now be connected to your Teamspeak server as before.
 Note that your credentials data is stored on your computer so it won't ask you for the admin token or a password.

 1. To share it with other people, give them your public IP address or domain name, and the password to access the server

+## Extra notes

+- The MariaDB part is trimmed out so you must use the builtin database

+## TODOs

+- [ ] Env variables
+- [ ] Ban malicious IPs